bbbradsmith/hatariB/README.md

   * Most other TOS files are only compatible with certain machines.
 * On-Screen Keyboard:
   * An on-screen keyboard can be used to simulate using the Atari's keyboard from your gamepad.
-  * Press L1 to raise the on-screen keyboard, select a key with the d-pad, and press L1 again to press the key.
-Press R1 to close the keyboard.
+  * Press *L1* to raise the on-screen keyboard, select a key with the d-pad, and press *L1* again to press the key.
+Press *R1* to close the keyboard.
-  * Press L2 to raise the keyboard in one-shot mode, which pauses emulation and will resume immediately when you press L1 or R2.
+  * Press *R1* to raise the keyboard in one-shot mode, which pauses emulation and will resume immediately when you press *L1* to press the key, or *R1* to cancel.
-  * To alternate between a top and bottom keyboard position, press X.
+  * To alternate between a top and bottom keyboard position, press *X*.
-  * Modifier keys like Shift, Control, Alt are toggled instead of a single press, allowing you to hold the modifier while you press another key.
+  * Modifier keys like *Shift*, *Control*, *Alt* are toggled instead of a single press, allowing you to hold the modifier while you press another key.
 When you close the keyboard, all modifiers will be released.
   * The keyboard language layout can be chosen in the *Input > On-Screen Keyboard Language* core option.
 This should usually be chosen to match your TOS region.
 * MIDI:
   * Libretro has a MIDI interface, and if you have MIDI devices installed you should be able to select them in the *Settings > Audio > MIDI* menu of RetroArch.